alphajuliet/advent-2020/README.md

 When this translates to deltas, it means we need to look at the length of the sequences of 1s.
 Four consecutive numbers gives us deltas of `[1 1 1]`.
 Because the deltas only consist of 1s and 3s, we just partition the delta vector on the element 3.
 We then run each sequence through a case statement in `paths` to generate the number of paths.
 We then multiply them all together.
 The result can only be a multiple of powers of 2 and 7.

+### Day 11

+This is very similar to Conway's Game of Life but with three states, not two.
+We read in the text file and convert the characters to 0 (floor), 1 (unoccupied), or 2 (occupied).
+I then take advantage of the `clojure.core.matrix` library to do the heavy lifting and the `neighbour` function to get the adjacent states.

+In part 1, we iterate with a reducing function (yet again) that uses the given rules to evolve the matrix.
+When the input and output are the same, we exit the loop and count the 2s.

 ## License

 Copyright © 2020 Andrew Joyner